Wolfurr/ERPI/index.md

 ---

+{% include feature_row id="intro" type="center" %}

 The **ERPI (Research team on innovation process)** is one of the [University of Lorraine](http://univ-lorraine.fr) research labs.
 It is labeled as such by the French Ministry of Higher Education, Research and Innovation.
-ERPI is a founding member of the Jacques Villermaux Federation and linked to the EMPP scientifique pole.
+ERPI is a founding member of the Jacques Villermaux Federation and linked to the EMPP scientific axis.
 ERPI has an historical link with the [ENSGSI](http://ensgsi.univ-lorraine.fr) ( Engineering School on Innovation).

 ERPI is a research team on Industrial Engineering specialized on the research of innovation processes management.
 Its activities concerns the methods, tools and knowledges allowing to optimise innovation projects management.